joeldmyers/chatgpt-prompt-engineering/README.md

 #### Tactic 3: Check whether conditions are satisfied.

 Check the assumptions required to do the task.
 You may also want to check for edge cases here.
 [Here](https://github.com/joeldmyers/chatgpt-prompt-engineering/blob/3434c6317ef67a01d33d6fa86568fdbf0257fbef/chatbot-code/transform-text-to-ordered-list.py#L15) is an example of handling edge cases.

+#### Tactic 4: Few-shot prompting

+The idea of this is to give a few successful examples of completing tasks.
+This "demonstrates" to the model what you're looking for.
+Then you can ask the model to perform the task.